axibase/axibase-collector-docs/jobs/socrata-tutorial.md

 11. After clicking **Test**, you must get the following output: Collector downloads a part of the JSON file (file limitation 1 MB) and generates commands based on the dataset configuration (series, property, message, metric, and entity tags).
 These commands are only for text purposes, and are not yet saved in ATSD.

-    You may save this configuration by clicking **Save**, shown in the image from step 10.
+    Save this configuration by clicking **Save**, shown in the image from step 10.

     ![Figure 11](./images/Figure11.png)